image of a notepad with notes (for a private tutor)

 ...the custodians of the franchise, not to mess with the formula again.
 Whoops!

-(I can only respond to those remarks because I haven't yet read Halo: Edge of Dawn, which I perforce regard as a flimsy candy wrapper around the "nougaty center" of a monumentally misguided decision, to see how they sneak around the closing scene of Halo Infinite.
-From the preview chapter linked in that post and rumblings online, it seems like they sidestep the issue entirely and proceed directly to meatballs.)
+(I can only respond to those remarks because I haven't yet read Halo: Edge of Dawn—which I perforce regard as a flimsy candy wrapper around the "nougaty center" of a monumentally misguided decision—to see how they sneak around the closing scene of Halo Infinite.
+Judging by the preview chapter linked in that post and some rumblings online, it seems like they sidestep the issue entirely and proceed directly to meatballs.)

 When identifying the two "key lines" that contextualize the choice of "Joyeuse," the writers are actually identifying the sources of their inspiration.

-They insist on the importance of one of the Master Chief's lines ("You get to pick your name.") and the ol' "It won't be me!" as the dual fulcrum of their entire rationale, implicitly and preemptively assailing future jokesters like me—who might allege that they hadn't any damn business making the change—from the comfortable vantage of Waypoint, safely unnoticed between game installments ("See, he said it right here that it was okay!").
-This defense necessarily implies that the writers of Halo Infinite were spineless twerps who kicked the can on committing to a name.
+The writers insist on the importance of one of the Master Chief's stray lines ("You get to pick your name.") and the ol' "It won't be me!" as the dual fulcrum of their entire rationale, implicitly and preemptively assailing future jokesters like me—who might allege that they hadn't any damned business making the change—from the comfortable vantage of Halo Waypoint, safely unnoticed between game installments ("See, he said it right here that it was okay!").
+This crude defense necessarily implies that the writers of Halo Infinite were spineless twerps who kicked the can on committing to a name.

 You didn't mean that, did you?

-(Assuming any of the Halo Infinite writers find themselves among the people making this change, I wish to congratulate them on repealing yet another narrative decision in response to some grumbling from a vocal minority of Halo fans.
+(Assuming anyone from the Halo Infinite writing team finds themselves among the people making this change, I wish to congratulate them on repealing yet another narrative decision in response to some grumbling from a vocal minority of fans.
 Way to thicken your skin, folks!)

-You are supposed to understand from this scene that her name is Cortana.
-She doesn't need to say it, because it's understood by the dialogue and the visuals dazzling our little eyes that the balance has been restored, Pax Cortana is forgiven, and the Master Chief and Cortana are finally riding out together again. ("Since the beginning, Halo was about Master Chief and Cortana...")
+There's no doubt in my mind that you are supposed to understand from this scene that her name is Cortana, or else Esparza would get to hear the alternative.
+She doesn't need to say it, because it's understood by the dialogue and the visuals dazzling our sweet little eyes that the balance has been restored, Pax Cortana is forgiven, and the Master Chief and Cortana are finally riding out together again in that magic, money-making Halo formuler. ("Since the beginning, Halo was about Master Chief and Cortana...")

 Imagine, for a moment, that she did verbalize her choice.